Author: Ian Britz

 Step 7.
 Your Account Dimension should now look like the example below.
 You can also create this Dimension manually, and organize the hierarchy with the Move buttons in the ribbon.

-Note: You can define a Parent-Child Hierarchy when the Member List is in Hierarchy mode.
-If a Parent-Child Hierarchy is not required, ensure the Member List is in List mode for best performance.
+You can define a Parent-Child Hierarchy when the Member List is in Hierarchy mode.
+To switch the mode, please see the article: Configure Member List Mode.

 Step 8.
 Now that we've configured the three pre-generated Dimensions, let's add the two additional Dimensions we'll need.
 Return to the All Dimensions node and click Add.
 Configure the Product Dimension as in the example below.